dakom/storybook-for-dominator-boilerplate/README.md

 HTML and/or Dominator source code can be copied from the Storybook Notes tab here, and pasted into the app source code as a starting point for adding all the interactivity.

+The Dominator tabs are for different config options (would be nice to have that as toggles here, but right now there's only one option, so no biggie)

 It's fundamentally a boilerplate / skeleton for [Storybook](https://storybook.js.org/) with:

 * [Rust Dominator](https://github.com/Pauan/rust-dominator) code (via [html-to-dominator-string](https://github.com/dakom/html-to-dominator-string).